 The estimates above do not include any portion of variable/incentive stock-based compensation awarded by the Advisor to these individuals since, as discussed below, those awards made by the Advisor to each individual are entirely measured and based upon stock performance metrics related only to UHS.
 Therefore, no portion of the variable/incentive stock-based compensation awarded by the Advisor to our named executive officers is attributable to services provided by those individuals on our behalf.
-Rather, the stock-based incentive compensation awarded to these individuals for their services rendered on behalf of UHT occurs in the form of performance based restricted stock grants awarded directly from UHT, as mentioned above, which had a grant date value of \$558,464 for 2021.
+Rather, the stock-based incentive compensation awarded to these individuals for their services rendered on behalf of UHT occurs in the form of performance based restricted stock grants awarded directly from UHT, as discussed below, which had a grant date value of \$540,842 for 2023.

-Enhanced Disclosure on Elements of Compensation from our Advisor to our NEOs
+Enhanced disclosure on elements of compensation from our Advisor to our NEOs